 Serious injuries to a child often require us to look to the future.
 A child who has been disabled or disfigured will suffer lasting harm and expenses.
 The child may require assistive devices, special education, and medical procedures, some of which may be delayed while the child grows and matures.

 A seriously injured child or disfigured child will miss out on the carefree childhood that many children enjoy and may continue to face limitations as a youth or adult.
 A severe injury may preclude participation in organized sports and other recreation, limit higher education and employment choices, and provide fewer opportunities for dating, marriage, and having a family.

 The injured child’s loss of enjoyment of life should be considered when seeking compensation for pain, suffering, and emotional distress.
 Parents may also be entitled to separate compensation for their distress in watching their child suffer.

 Contact Our Charleston, SC, Childhood Personal Injury Law Firm

 If your child has been seriously injured in an accident in Charleston while under another adult’s supervision, it is important to understand your legal rights.
 You may be entitled to seek compensation for your child’s medical expenses and other costs and losses.
-Since 1968, the South Carolina personal injury lawyers of Joye Law Firm have helped accident victims in Charleston, North Charleston, and across South Carolina.
+Since 1968, the North Charleston personal injury lawyers of Joye Law Firm have helped accident victims in Charleston, North Charleston, and across South Carolina.
 Our knowledgeable legal team has helped recover millions in compensation for personal injury victims and children injured due to someone else’s carelessness.